rapzodo/FIAP-fase4-data-analysis/TUTORIAL_START.md

-# 🚀 Quick Start: Hands-On Tutorial
+# 🚀 Quick Start: Hands-On Tutorial (YAML-Based)

-## ✅ Complete!
-Tutorial System Ready
+## ✅ Updated!
+Clean YAML Configuration Approach

-I've created **6 comprehensive tutorial modules** that will guide you to code the entire multi-agent video analysis system yourself.
+I've created **5 streamlined tutorial modules** using **YAML configuration** for agents and tasks.
+This is a cleaner, more maintainable approach.

 ---